cytopia/mysqldump-secure/README.md

 Before you start make sure to have the credentials setup correctly.

 1. Copy [mysqldump-secure.cnf](mysqldump-secure.cnf) to `/etc/mysqldump-secure.cnf`
-2. `chmod 400 /etc/mysqldump-secure.cnf`
+2. Adjust credentials: `vi /etc/mysqldump-secure.cnf`
-3. Adjust credentials: `vi /etc/mysqldump-secure.cnf`
+3. Set permissions: `chmod 400 /etc/mysqldump-secure.cnf`
 4. Test connection: `mysql`

 If you see the mysql prompt then everything went fine and you can continue configuring the program.